besartelezi/typescript-solid/README.md

 ## TO-(delie)-DO LIST
 - [x] Install Typescript
 - [x] Install Parcel
-- [ ] Learn more about the four pillars of OOP
+- [x] Learn more about the four pillars of OOP
   - I have been using the OOP principles for a while now, but ask me what the four pillars of OOP are and I'll start naming the names of the Elite Four in every Pokémon game.
   That's why I wanted to use this exercise as an opportunity to learn more about the four pillars of OOP.
   - [x] Ask Big Papa Google what the Four Pillars of OOP are
-  - [ ] Learn more about every pillar in depth
+  - [x] Learn more about every pillar in depth
     - [x] Abstraction
-    - [ ] Encapsulation
+    - [x] Encapsulation
-    - [ ] Inheritance
+    - [x] Inheritance
-    - [ ] Polymorphism
+    - [x] Polymorphism
     - If you can add an example, do it!
 - [ ] SOLID - S(nake)
-  - [ ] Read all information given to us by the coaches regarding the S of SOLID.
+  - [x] Read all information given to us by the coaches regarding the S of SOLID.
-  - [ ] Add S of SOLID part in README
+  - [x] Add S of SOLID part in README
-    - [ ] Write everything I've learned from the sources given to us by BeCode about the S
+    - [x] Write everything I've learned from the sources given to us by BeCode about the S
     - Try to use my own words, describe it as simple as possible, and don't be afraid to make mistakes in my own explanation.
-  - [ ] Do some investigating of my own
+  - [x] Do some investigating of my own
-    - [ ] Add those resources to README
+    - [x] Add those resources to README
-    - [ ] Write out new insights I've gained from other resources
+    - [x] Write out new insights I've gained from other resources
+  - [ ] Work on the S assignment
+    - [ ] Write in that README about how I tackled that assignment
 - [ ] Add funny title for when I'm at the L in SOLID
   - [ ] The L in Solid: The first L I've taken in my entire life